 As a somewhat frequent visitor to Afghanistan, which I explained to lieutenant Ostrav, I was worried that perhaps my bag had come into contact with ambient amount explosives in the air.
-My colleagues in the armed forces report that this does happen on occasion owing to the pervasive amount sof explosives in the ground-level atmosphere.
+My colleagues in the armed forces report that this does happen on occasion owing to the pervasive amount of explosives in the ground-level atmosphere.
 I wanted to know what I should do about this: should I throw the bag away?
 Can I clean it?
 I tend to trust Germany technology and operated under the assumption that this was not a false positive.

 Without explanation, officer Ostrav began removing my belongings from the bag.
 In the United States, this typically would happen in a private place rather than the public.
 When no explosives were found, he made a considerable scene over two tubes of antibiotics that he found in various pockets of my bag.
 As someone who flies about three to four times a month, I have not actually emptied the contents of my bag between trips in a very long time.

 However, he continued belaboring these excess liquids.
-(I did not feel the need to engage on the facts that those tubes he threw away were in fact medicinal and are allowed even if they exceed the “one baggie” rule.)
+(I did not feel the need to engage on the facts that those tubes he threw away were, in fact, medicinal and are allowed even if they exceed the “one baggie” rule.)
 Next, Ostrav seized upon my solid deodorant.
 (See Pic 1.)
 Ostrav’s deputy, apparently of junior rank because Ostrav chastised him for weighing in on the issue despite his junior rank, also understood it was a solid but was told that his opinion did not matter because Ostrav “outranked” him.

-I pointed out that this was in fact a solid.
+I pointed out that this was, in fact, a solid.
 It was evident from visual inspection it was a solid and the description on the container made it clear it was a solid.
 Ostrav was simply being noxious because his authority permits him to be obnoxious.
 Ostrav offered various preposterous explanations for why it was a liquid.
 For example, he claimed that the “solid mixes with the body and becomes a liquid” and thus it is a liquid after he first argued incorrectly that the container had fluid in it.

 At this point, I asked to speak with a manager.
 Ostrav said “I am the manager and I say it is a liquid.”
 I countered politely that he is not a manager, he is a police officer.
 At this point, I asked for his name because I wanted to file a customer service complaint about the basic rudeness of the entire process inclusive of the scene he made about the ostensibly excess liquid and ultimately the seizure of a solid for no apparent reason other than he could.